-Black lines in Figs. 7-9 delineate representative reflection fabrics and shear zones, which we infer from the data.
-The main type of reflections corresponds to the gently dipping to subhorizontal structural layering, presumably representing Svekofennian orogenic fabric (labelled S in Figs. 7-9).
-A number of low-angle discontinuities (15-20°), inferred from the seismic reflections, branch off from the subhorizontal fabric, being followed by sub-parallel layering.
-These features, probably matching ductile thrust shear zones, are dipping towards NE and SE in the NE-SW and NW-SE oriented sections, respectively (labelled T in Figs. 7-9).
-Collectively, their geometry is consistent with the previously postulated SW to W polarity of the Svekofennian orogen (e.g., Park, 1985; Gorbatschev and Bogdanova, 1993; Korja and Heikkinen, 1995, 2005; Nironen, 1997).
-The SW-ward polarity of the orogen is also in accord with the NE dipping upper mantle reflectors that may correspond to the preserved relics of a Paleoproterozoic subduction zone.
-In several places, at a lower/middle crust level, the

-- 25 subhorizontal reflectors or NE-dipping shear zones are truncated by a package of reflectors with an opposite, i.e., NW- or SW-directed dip, e.g. line 1200 between CDP 1000-5000 (Fig. 7) and line 5400 between CDP 8000-12000 (Fig. 8).
+The black lines in Figs. 7-9 delineate representative reflection fabrics and shear zones, which we infer from the data.
+The main type of reflection corresponds to the gently dipping to subhorizontal structural layering, presumably representing Svekofennian orogenic fabric (labelled S in Figs. 7-9).
+A number of low-angle discontinuities (15-20°), inferred from the seismic reflections, branch off from the subhorizontal fabric and are followed by subparallel layering.
+These features, probably matching ductile thrust shear zones, are dipping towards NE and SE in the NE-SWand NW-SE-oriented sections, respectively (labelled T in Figs. 7-9).
+Collectively, their geometry is consistent with the previously postulated SW-to-W polarity of the Svekofennian orogen (e.g. Park, 1985; Gorbatschev and Bogdanova, 1993; Korja and Heikkinen, 1995, 2005; Nironen, 1997).
+The southwestward polarity of the orogen is also in accord with the NE-dipping upper mantle reflectors that may correspond to the preserved relics of a Paleoproterozoic subduction zone.
+In several places, at a lower-middle crust level, the subhorizontal reflectors or NE-dipping shear zones are truncated by a package of reflectors with an opposite dip, i.e. NW or SW directed, such as line 1200 between CDP 1000 and 5000 (Fig. 7) and line 5400 between CDP 8000 and 12000 (Fig. 8).
 These SW-dipping events comprise straight reflections flanked by reflections bent into parallelism with the SW-inclined packages.
-Consequently, subhorizontal or NE-dipping sets of reflectors often acquire a sigmoidal shape with terminations aligned into the SW-dipping events.
-The latter presumably correspond to extensional or transtensional shear zones of uniform geometry - 30 and kinematics throughout the studied sections.
-Both sets of structures identified in the seismic images jointly delineate a kilometer-scale S-C' fabric (Fig. 10) related to the SW-directed (in the present-day coordinates) mid- and lower crustal flow.
-The subhorizontal to NE dipping, often sigmoidal reflectors represent first-order orogen-scale shear planes (S), whereas the SW-dipping events correspond to extensional shear zones (C') produced during orogen-scale non-coaxial flow (Fig. 10).
-A similar fabric was described by Torvela et al. (2013) for the FIRE profiles onshore Finland.
-These authors link the structural - 35 pattern observed to the overall convergent tectonic setting of the accretionary Svecofennian orogeny (1.96-1.76 Ga; Korja and Heikkinen, 1995, 2005; Torvela et al., 2013).
-Following classical studies by Beaumont et al. (2001) and Vanderhaege and Teyssier (2001), Torvela et al. (2013) postulate syn-convergent flow of hot lower and middle crust comparable to that presently connected with the Tibetan Plateau (e.g., Beaumont et al., 2001, 2006; Lee and Whitehouse, 2007).
-According to these models, partial melting of thermally mature thickened orogenic crust and associated widspread migmatisation results in - 40 the generation of low-viscosity crustal layer that may undergo extension in an overall convergent setting (e.g., Beaumont et al., 2001; Vanderhaege and Teyssier, 2001).
-Drill core data from the Paleoproterozoic basement of NE Poland actually confirm widspread migmatisation and syn-orogenic magmatism at the time of the Svekofennian orogeny (Krzemińska et al., 2017).
+Consequently, subhorizontal or NE-dipping sets of reflectors often acquire a sigmoidal shape with terminations aligned into the SWdipping events.
+The latter presumably correspond to extensional or transtensional shear zones of uniform geometry and kinematics throughout the studied sections.
+Both sets of structures identified in the seismic images jointly delineate a kilometre-scale S-C' fabric (Fig. 10) related to the SWdirected (in present-day coordinates) mid- and lower-crustal flow.
+The subhorizontal-to-NE-dipping, often sigmoidal reflectors represent first-order orogen-scale shear planes (S), whereas the SW-dipping events correspond to extensional shear zones (C') produced during orogen-scale non-coaxial flow (Fig. 10).
+A similar fabric was described by Torvela et al. (2013) for the FIRE profiles of onshore Finland.
+These authors link the structural pattern observed to the overall convergent tectonic setting of the accretionary Svecofennian orogeny (1.96-1.76 Ga; Korja and Heikkinen, 1995, 2005; Torvela et al., 2013).
+Following classical studies by Beaumont et al. (2001) and Vanderhaege and Teyssier (2001), Torvela et al. (2013) postulate syn-convergent flow of hot lower and middle crust comparable to that presently connected with the Tibetan Plateau (e.g. Beaumont et al., 2001, 2006; Lee and Whitehouse, 2007).
+According to these models, partial melting of thermally mature thickened orogenic crust and associated widespread migmatization results in the generation of low-viscosity crustal layer that may undergo extension in an overall convergent setting (e.g. Beaumont et al., 2001; Vanderhaege and Teyssier, 2001).
+Drill core data from the Paleoproterozoic basement of NE Poland actually confirm widespread migmatization and synorogenic magmatism at the time of the Svekofennian orogeny (Krzemińska et al., 2017).